otoolep/go-httpd/README.md

 $GOPATH/bin/go-httpd
 ```

-You can now set a key and read its value back:
+You can now set a key and read its value back as follows:

 ```
 curl -XPOST localhost:8080/key -d '{"user1": "batman"}'